Women In Science To Showcase Artistic Works On Pandemic - UrduPoint

 Women In Science To Showcase Artistic Works On Pandemic

-ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Jul, 2021 ) :UNESCO has invited applications from women of all ages who are contributing in the field of science from around the world to showcase their artistic works on the reaction to and fight against the pandemic of Covid-19 in an international exhibition.
+ISLAMABAD, Aug 1 (UrduPoint / Pakistan Point News - 1st Aug, 2021 ) :UNESCO has invited applications from women of all ages who are contributing in the field of science from around the world to showcase their artistic works on the reaction to and fight against the pandemic of COVID-19 in an international exhibition.

 The virtual exhibition on the theme "Transformation" will take place on the occasion of UNESCO's 41st General Conference in November 2021, in which representatives of 193 countries will participate.

-According to the UNSESCO, the women in science including scientists, researchers, doctors, nurses, pharmacists, engineers, architects or in any other STEM areas (Science, Technology, Engineering and Mathematics) can apply for the exhibition.
+According to the UNESCO, the women in science including scientists, researchers, doctors, nurses, pharmacists, engineers, architects or in any other STEM areas (Science, Technology, Engineering and Mathematics) can apply for the exhibition.

 The artworks may capture both pain and hope and provide a new reading of societies that are slowly emerging from the pandemic as art has the power to provoke, motivate, inspire, illuminate and bring about change and when art meets science, it enters into new realms of realization and purpose.